ssvassiliev/Basics_of_Computers/_episodes/03-operating_systems.md

 ---

 ## 18. Choosing an Operating System
 We have learned what computers are made of, so let's move on to how to use a real one.
-In this section I will give you a quick overview of the operating systems and compare the three major operating systems that are currently available to help you decide which one is best for you.
+In this section I will give you a quick overview of the operating systems and compare major operating systems that are currently available to help you decide which one is best for you.

 In order to interact with your computer, you'll use software called an "operating system".
 Essentially, an OS is a program that stands between your computer and anything else you run on it.
 Among its essential functions are file management, memory management, process management, input-output management, and peripheral device control.
 Nowadays, a program can only concern itself with executing its core functions and let the operating system handle all basic system functionality.

-Windows, MacOS, and Linux are three of the most popular operating systems used on desktops and laptops today.
+Windows, MacOS, Linux and ChromeOS are four of the most popular operating systems used on desktops, laptops and chromebooks today.

 ### The usage share of operating systems
-For desktop and laptop computers, Windows is the most used at 76%, followed by Apple's macOS at 16%, and Linux-based operating systems at 5%.
+For desktop and laptop computers, Windows is the most used at 69%, followed by Apple's macOS at 21%, Linux-based operating systems at 7% and ChromeOS at about 4%.

 Linux has completely dominated the supercomputer field since 2017, with all of the top 500 most powerful supercomputers in the world running a Linux distribution.
 Linux is also most used for (web) servers.
 Today, there are over 600 active Linux distros.
-The most widely used linux distributions are Ubuntu, Debian and CentOS
+The most widely used linux distributions are Ubuntu, Debian and CentOS.

-Having used all three OSs, I don't think the differences between them are THAT great.

 Let's briefly review each of them individually and then look at some differences between these operating systems in terms of their design, features, and user interfaces.

-### 19. The three most widely used operating systems.
 #### Windows
 Windows is just the default OS for most people.
 It's the first one they get to know and it allows the user to easily run daily tasks such as internet browsing, gaming, office work.
 Windows is a private piece of software, meaning its source code isn't publicly available.
 Only Microsoft has access to it.
 At first, users had to pay if they wanted to buy a copy of Windows OS or upgrade their Windows version.
 But with their latest releases users can access most of the software functionalities for free and only need to pay to access some particular features.
 Another thing to keep in mind is that Windows shows advertisements within the operating system.
 So it can be thought as an advertising platform as well.